Looking for the best road trips in America?

 Your trip begins in Chicago, Illinois, and ends in Santa Monica, California.
 While you can take weeks to drive this iconic route, allow at least seven days.

-Because the route starts in the heart of downtown Chicago, you might want to schedule a few days to explore the city.
+Because the route starts in the heart of downtown Chicago, one of the top cities in the Midwest to visit, you might want to schedule a few days to explore the city.

 Once you’re on the road, your first major stop on Route 66 in Illinois is Springfield.
 It’s the state’s capital and home to the Abraham Lincoln Presidential Library and Museum.